tsaqif06/SIMASFramework/README.md

 ## About The Project

-A PHP-based MVC framework designed to streamline web development and ensure architectural consistency.
 This project provides a solid foundation for building scalable applications by implementing core backend mechanics from the ground up.

 **Key Objectives:**
 - **Efficiency:** Developed to optimize web development processes and maintain consistent code standards.